 PLEASE NOTE, I DO NOT COLLECT ACTUAL PRINTED QSL CARDS, I USE EQSL FOR LOGGING PUPOSES ONLY.

 I am on 900 MegaHertz with a Motorola MTX9250 hand held and a Kenwood TK-981.
 I have a 3db Antenex mobile antenna on the van.
-I'm usually operating on the Marshfield 927.475 repeater.
+I'm usually operating on the NEAR-900 system.
 The 900 band is showing signs of life with many repeaters sprouting up since 440 machines have gone off the air in southeastern Masschusetts due to PavePaws being the primary user.
 The 222 band is also becoming more active with a few more good repeaters coming on the air.

 I am also licensed on GMRS (General Mobile Radio Service) as WQLF416

 PLEASE NOTICE, I DO NOT COLLECT ACTUAL PRINTED QSL CARDS, I USE EQSL FOR LOGGING PURPOSES ONLY

 Last modified: 2014-03-03 18:25:26, 5675 bytes

 You must be logged in to file a report on this page